nirvus/infra-recipes/README.recipes.md

 Args:
   timeout: timeout to wait for result.
-  requests_json: load details about the task(s) from the json file.
+  tasks_json: load details about the task(s) from the json file.
   tasks: list of task ids to wait on.

 &mdash; **def [ensure\_swarming](/recipe_modules/swarming/api.py#190)(self, version=None):**